Spark Energy is now Ovo

 What’s the best deal?

-Compared to other energy suppliers, Spark Energy tariffs are not among the cheapest.
-Even if you pay your energy bill via a direct debit (which is the cheapest payment method), Spark Energy’s variable tariff comes out right at the maximum price companies can charge with regards to the industry’s price cap.
+Compared to other energy suppliers, Spark Energy tariffs were not among the cheapest.
+Even if you paid your energy bill via a direct debit (which is usually the cheapest method), Spark Energy’s variable tariff came out right at the maximum price companies could charge with regards to the industry’s price cap at the time.

-Do you need help comparing?
-Check out the following guides for help finding the best deal:
+Do you need help?
+Check out the following guides:

 Spark Energy review: What do customers say?

-On customer review site Trustpilot, Spark Energy has an average rating of four out of five.
-Of the over 30,000 customers who left a Spark Energy review, 71% rated the supplier as either good or excellent, while 21% of customers gave the company a bad rating.
+On customer review site Trustpilot, Spark Energy has an average rating of 3.7 out of 5.
+Of more than 30,000 customers who left a Spark Energy review, 70% rated the supplier as either good or excellent, while 20% of customers gave the company a bad rating.

 While Spark Energy’s Trustpilot score is relatively high for an energy supplier, Citizens Advice ranked Spark Energy as one of the UK’s worst energy companies in terms of customer service.
 Spark Energy came in thirty-ninth place out of 41 suppliers, just in front of Utilita and Nabuh Energy.